jeffa5/CCF/perf-system/README.md

 - `-c`: Followed by the path to the certificate file
 - `-k`: Followed by the path to the private key file
 - `-ca`: Followed by the path to the specified certificate file to verify the peer
-- `-gf`: Followed by the path to the file that contains the requests to be submitted.
+- `-gf`: Followed by the path to the file that contains the generated requests.
 Default file `../generator/requests.parquet`
-- `-sf`: Followed by the path to the parquet file to store the requests that have been submitted.
+- `-sf`: Followed by the path to the parquet file to store submission information  for the requests that have been submitted.
 Default file `./cpp_sends.parquet`.
 - `-rf`: Followed by the path to the parquet file to store the responses from the requests that have been submitted.
 Default file `./cpp_responses.parquet`.
-- `-pipeline`: The existence of this option will force the submitter to send http2 requests using multiplex.
+- `-pipeline`: The existence of this option will force the submitter to use HTTP/1.1 pipelining.
+- `-sa`: Followed by the server address (`host:port`) to submit the requests.
+Default server address `127.0.0.1:8000`

 ### Python